boramorka/API_dev/readme.md

 # Login to Heroku, and create a new app:
   $ heroku login
-  $git init
+  $ git init
-  $heroku create fastapi-boramorka
+  $ heroku create fastapi-boramorka
-  $heroku git:remote -a fastapi-boramorka
+  $ heroku git:remote -a fastapi-boramorka

   # Add Config Vars:
   # Here you need to set env variables inside heroku or using bash (cmd)